Sister city projects

 If you are interested in applying for this opportunity, details will be listed here in February.

-Taipei City Government annually awards a six-month Chinese Language Scholarship to 10 recipients from their 57 partner cities around the world.
+Taipei City Government generously awards 10 Chinese Language Scholarships to students from its sister, partner and friendship cities around the world.

 Expressions of interest